 A call for applications from interested juniors is issued in the fall.
 The Honors Program begins in the spring semester of junior year.
 Note: Students studying abroad in the spring of their junior year are not eligible for the Honors Program.

-Prerequisites for the program include a declared government major and a minimum GPA of 3.5 overall and in government courses.
+Prerequisites for the program include a declared government major, completion of the four foundational courses, full-time enrollment, and a minimum GPA of 3.5 overall and in government courses.

 Students defend their work in an oral examination at the conclusion of their last semester.
 Those the faculty deem to have succeeded in writing an Honors quality thesis receive Honors in the major at graduation.